dantaki/mMBA/lecture7/README.md

 * Variety: different froms of data
 * Veracity: uncertainty of data

-Common mistakes: lack of a business problem
+:shit::shit::shit: Common mistakes: lack of a business problem

+Lego approach: issues lead to data -:exclaimation:- not data leads to issues.
+Data hoarding happens when data drive issues.